-I will be curating the foreign language strand of Cork City Library’s annual World Book Fest event, which starts on Shakespeare’s birthday, Wednesday 23rd April 2014.
+Cork City Library’s annual World Book Fest event starts on Shakespeare’s birthday, Wednesday 23rd April 2014.
 A great programme of events will shortly be launched.

-I have had a long association with the Kinsale Arts Festival which takes place in July each year and served on the committee for its first three years.
+I have had a long association with the Kinsale Arts Festival which moves to September this year, and served on the committee for its first three years.
 I have also been involved with West Cork Literary Festival, based in Bantry and the Cork International Short Story Festival - see travel piece from the Oldie Magazine’s Go Away GB supplement on this website for more information.

 “I always welcome the opportunity to work with Alannah for her professionalism, tact, diligence and ability to transform a script.
 She can see straight to the heart of the matter and is insightful about what is required to turn a script into a publishable prospect.

 Paula Elmore, Editor, The Collins Press Guide Books

 “I have worked with Alannah on several Insight/Berlitz projects.
 She is a pleasure to work with and has brought her wide knowledge of the tourism business in Ireland, including hotels, restaurants, attractions, outdoor activities and cultural life, to each project.

 “Alannah has ably hosted and interviewed John Banville and Kevin Barry, among others.
 She has an instinct for fielding audience responses and framing them to create an engaged, enjoyable session that really opens up a sense of the books.
 With a writer’s insight, she creates an atmosphere that gives fresh insight, and a sense of really knowing the authors on stage.

 Gemma Tipton, Guest Artistic Director, Kinsale Arts Festival, 2011 and 2012.

 “I have enjoyed working with Alannah on a number of projects.
 The Cork World Book Fest has commissioned Alannah to be guest curator for continental European writers in 2014.